nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_client_utils.rst

 The library provides a basic combination of LwM2M objects, which forms a common communication framework for applications that communicate with an LwM2M server.
 Following are the fixed set of readily initialized objects that are available to the users:

-* Firmware object
+* Firmware Update object
-* Connection monitoring object
+* Connectivity Monitoring object
 * Device object
 * Location object
-* Security object
+* LwM2M Security object

 These objects do not indicate a complete set of resources that a device is expected to support.
 Based on the use case, a user application can, and is expected to, define additional set of resources based on the capabilities of the device.